Have you seen this? Archive

 America’s Great Outdoors

 In April 2010, President Obama established the America’s Great Outdoor Initiative to develop a conservation and recreation agenda worthy of the 21st century.
 The President directed the Secretaries of Interior and Agriculture, Administrator of the Environmental Protection Agency, and Chair of the Council on Environmental Quality to lead this effort.
 During 2010, “Listening Sessions” were held coast to coast to listen and learn from people all over the country.
-You can also Watch the America’s Great Outdoors video.
-To date, over 100,000 comments and ideas have been submitted and you too can Submit Your Ideas & Join the Conversation, Share Your Story, or discover a list of resources to inspire you to Get Outdoors.
+You too can Submit Your Ideas & Join the Conversation, Share Your Story, or discover a list of resources to inspire you to Get Outdoors.

 February 15, 2011